Gromov-Witten/Hurwitz wall-crossing: Wall-crossing

 be the distinguished $\BC^*$-fixed component consisting of maps to $X\times \p^1$ (no expanded degenerations).
 Said differently, $F_{\beta}$ is the moduli space of maps, which are admissible over $\infty \in \p^1$ and whose degree lies entirely over $0 \in \p^1$ in the form of a branching point.
-Other $\BC^*$-fixed components admit exactly the same description as in the case of quasimaps in \cite[Section 6.1]{N}. \\

 The virtual fundamental class of $F_{\beta}$,